Enryun/Common_SwiftUI/README.md

 https://github.com/user-attachments/assets/9520da94-8b87-4a84-83e9-da7b79dbaeab

+### 2.4 LoadingButtonStyle:

+A `ButtonStyle` for SwiftUI that provides a customizable button with a loading indicator.

 Parameters:
+- `isLoading`: A binding to a boolean indicating whether the button is in a loading state.
+- `loadingState`: An enum that determines the button's behavior when loading.
+Defaults to `.center`.
 - `textColor`: The color or style for the text inside the button, defaulting to `.white`.
 - `backgroundColor`: The background color or style of the button, conforming to `ShapeStyle`, with a default of `.blue`.
+- `disabledLoadingColor`: The background color or style of the button when it is loading, conforming to `ShapeStyle`, with a default of `.gray`.
 - `shape`: The custom shape for the button, conforming to `Shape`.
 The default shape is `Capsule()`.
 - `verticalPadding`: The vertical padding inside the button.
 Defaults to `10`.
 - `horizontalPadding`: The horizontal padding inside the button.
 Defaults to `20`.

-### 2.4 LoadingButtonStyle:

-A `ButtonStyle` for SwiftUI that provides a customizable button with a loading indicator.

 Example: